 Interested organizations can find the application and all associated information on the Kitsap County website at www.kitsapgov.com/hs/Pages/HH-Coordinated-Grant-Application-Process.aspx.
-The schedule for the annual application cycle, including the due date for applications, is also available on the website.
+The schedule for the application cycle, including the due dates for applications, is also available on the website.

-MANDATORY TECHNICAL ASSISTANCE SESSION
+TECHNICAL ASSISTANCE SESSION